GapIntelligence/html-css-standards/README.md

 }
 ```

+## Classes and IDs
+Do not use `id` for styling purposes

+Acceptable uses for `id` include:

+- JavaScript selection - prefix these with js- to indicate they are for JavaScript only
+- Assigning form labels to inputs
+- Jump links between sections of a page

 # CSS Formatting
 ## Capitalization
 Do not use capitalization, all classes and ids should be lowercase and delimited as [documented below](#name-delimiters).